-While sequence-based representations have been hugely successful in capturing human-generated knowledge/information in LLMs, when it comes to representing natural objects like molecules, it's likely that sequence alone will not be sufficient, and multiple views will be better suited.
-Here we propose \textbf{M}ulti-view \textbf{M}olecular \textbf{E}mbedding with \textbf{L}ate Fusi\textbf{on} (MMELON) a flexible approach to aggregate multiple views in a foundation model setting and show that the resulting richer representations lead to better versatility across a large range of downstream tasks.
-While in this work, the molecule use case demonstrates the effectivity of the approach, it can be easily extended to include proteins and other biological entities.
-Our multi-View model is available on GitHub (\url{https://github.com/BiomedSciAI/biomed.multi-view}) and Hugging Face (\url{https://Huggingface.co/ibm/biomed.sm.mv-te-84m}).
+While sequence-based representations have been successful in capturing human-generated knowledge/information in LLMs, when it comes to representing natural objects like molecules, it is likely that sequence molecular representations alone will not be sufficient.
+Here we propose \textbf{M}ulti-view \textbf{M}olecular \textbf{E}mbedding with \textbf{L}ate Fusi\textbf{on} (MMELON) a flexible approach to aggregate multiple views in a foundation model setting and show that the resulting richer representations lead to robust performance across a large range of downstream tasks.
+The molecule use case demonstrates the effectiveness of the approach, which can be easily extended to include proteins and other biological entities.
+Our multi-view model is available on GitHub (\url{https://github.com/BiomedSciAI/biomed-multi-view}) and Hugging Face (\url{https://Huggingface.co/ibm-research/biomed.sm.mv-te-84m}).

-For molecules, the reason sequence alone falls short is that intuitively, molecular representations should reflect the intrinsic geometry of the entities, including symmetries and similarity relations.
+For molecules, the reason sequence alone may fall short is that intuitively, molecular representations should reflect the intrinsic geometry of the entities, including symmetries and similarity relations.
 Such geometry and composition give rise to chemical and biological properties~\cite{atz_geometric_2021}.
 Indeed, traditional cheminformatics makes use of molecular fingerprints~\cite{carhart_atom_1985,durant_reoptimization_2002, rogers_extended-connectivity_2010, oboyle_comparing_2016, rdkit}, akin to hand-engineered features in other fields.

-Graph representations are naturally conducive to molecular symmetries and learn flexible representations~\cite{NIPS2015_f9be311e,altae-tran_low_2017,morrone_combining_2020,wieder_compact_2020,zeng_deep_2022} However graph neural network (GNN) architectures lack the capacity to scale to large numbers of parameters and learn from very large datasets.
-Architectures that combine elements of graphs and transformer based approaches are ideal candidates for foundation models.
-Graph-transformers can represent graphs in a high-capacity neural network and several variants of this approach have been explored~\cite{kim_pure_2022,muller_attending_2023}.
+Graph representations are naturally conducive to capturing molecular symmetries and other structural properties in a flexible manner~\cite{NIPS2015_f9be311e,altae-tran_low_2017,morrone_combining_2020,wieder_compact_2020,zeng_deep_2022}.
+However graph neural network (GNN) architectures lack the capacity to scale to large numbers of parameters and learn from very large datasets.
+Architectures that combine elements of graphs and transformer based approaches are better candidates for foundation models.
+Graph-transformers can represent graphs in a high-capacity neural network and several variants of this approach have already been explored~\cite{kim_pure_2022,muller_attending_2023}.